hanhanwu/Hanhan_Data_Science_Practice/AI_Experiments/learning_notes.md

 I have decided to systematically review all the details of deep learning, and organize all important concepts together.

+## Fun Facts of Deep Learning
+* Deep learning can find interesting features itself, so we don't need manually feature engineering in deep learning.
+  * But this is achievable only when the dataset is large enough, higher dimensions of the data (such as images), larger dataset is needed.

 ## Data Preprocessing Methods 😱
 ### Better to Normalize to the same range
 * When features are in different ranges, better to normalize them into the same range.